Agilis-Ingenium/infrastructure-as-code/README.md

 5. route53.tf - this configures the DNS records to point at the right places
 6. s3.tf - this creates a bucket with a configuration designed for hosting static websites
 7. variables.tf - these are variables / parameters we want to pass into the terraform before it runs
+8. TO DO : Cloud Front Functions

 An image of the solution:

 ![aws-infra-s3-static-hosting.png](img/aws-infra-s3-static-hosting.png)

+Static hosting is set up for each of the subdomains...

 ## Elephant SQL Infra

 ### Database

 1. The Terraform module in **elephant_sql_infra/main.tf** create an instance of a **tiny_turtle** (free) database in eu-west-1 (Ireland)

+Note: This doesn't destroy from Github Actions workflow...
+Better to use local Terraform run for this whole solution.

 ## Github Actions